PRINTR3D/formide-client-2/README.md

 The public roadmap for Printr can be found at [this board](https://github.com/orgs/PRINTR3D/projects/1).

 ### Testing
 We advice you to run automated tests before creating a pull request.
 This can done by simply running `npm test`, or `npm run test:mac`, depending on your platform.
-All automated test results from pushes and pull requests can be found on [Travis](https://travis-ci.org/PRINTR3D/formide-client-2).
+All automated test results for branches and pull requests can be found on [Travis](https://travis-ci.org/PRINTR3D/formide-client-2).

 ## License
 Please check [LICENSE.md](LICENSE.md) for licensing information.